tawnyalee/C769-ROM3/task2_ROM3.md

 In this section, you must do the following:

 1. Identify a "standard" methodology for project planning, e.g., ADDIE or SDLC.
-2. Describe the planned project steps in each phase of the methodology, e.g., analysis, design, etc.
+2. Describe the planned project steps in each phase of the methodology, e.g., analysis, design, etc. Tell us which steps belong in each phase.

 Step 2 provides a detailed implementation plan, as outlined in section A2.
 If using a less-known methodology, relate it to a "standard" one.